Oceans

 What WWF Is Doing

-Nature-positive seascapes
+Nature-positive future

-Our team works to deliver nature-positive seascapes—halting the decline of marine environments and regenerating target ecosystems and marine resources.
+WWF works to deliver nature-positive seascapes—halting the decline of marine environments and regenerating target ecosystems and marine resources.

 Through a partnership mindset, our nature-based solutions drive climate adaptation and resilience, food and livelihood security, peace and security, and healthy oceans outcomes globally.

-Oceans markets and finance
+Oceans markets

 Oceans futures